Todd McComb - Favorite jazz Recordings

 2023

-This ended up being a hectic year for me (in other ways) — but hopefully for the best.
-A trend here was clearly vocal albums, but more variety did develop, albeit from previously known sources....
+A trend for the year here was clearly vocal albums, but more variety did develop, albeit from previously known sources....

 Jack Wright: Wrest - Yaw